Choeur-Bragard/graphee/README.md

 The full support or `CUDA` standards is one of the major properties to be included soon !

 ## Examples & functionalities
-**NOTE: For now on, the code contains all the needed tools for the PageRank, but the example will arrive soon.
-This means in less than a week** :tada:
+**NOTE: For now on, the code contains all the needed tools for the PageRank.
+But I need to write a small script to DL few test data.
+I'm on my way...**

 ## Contributing
 Please first read `CONRTIBUTING.md` and propose what you want or you can fix or add functionalities detailed